tajwarfahim/paprika/README.md

 bash precompute_log_probs.sh
 ```

-This would store the tokenized trajectories (preferred and dispreferred), labels (with user/environment tokens masked out) and reference log probabilites into a ``.pt'' file specified via the config or command line arguments.
+This would store the tokenized trajectories (preferred and dispreferred), labels (with user/environment tokens masked out) and reference log probabilites into a ".pt" file specified via the config or command line arguments.

 **Run Preference Finetuning**